Actions of solvable Baumslag-Solitar groups on hyperbolic metric spaces: Introduction

 All of these actions are \textit{cobounded} in the sense that the orbit of a point under the action admits the entire space as a bounded neighborhood.
 One may naturally wonder whether these four actions (the actions on a tree, the hyperbolic plane, the line, and a point) give a complete list of the nontrivial cobounded actions of $BS(1,n)$ on hyperbolic metric spaces up to equivalence.
 In this paper we show that this is indeed the case \textit{if} $n$ is prime.

-In the case that $n$ is \textit{not} prime, we show that $BS(1,n)$ admits actions on certain other Bass-Serre trees.
-These other Bass-Serre trees correspond to expressions of $BS(1,n)$ as HNN extensions over (fairly nonobvious) subgroups of $\Z\left[\frac{1}{n}\right]$ which are defined using certain ideals in the ring $\Z_n$ of $n$-adic integers.
-Combined with the canonical actions described in the above paragraphs, we show that this gives a complete list of the cobounded hyperbolic actions of $BS(1,n)$ (up to an equivalence relation, described below).
+In the case that $n$ is \emph{not} prime, we show that $BS(1,n)$ admits actions on certain other Bass-Serre trees which may be understood algebraically.
+For each divisor $l$ of $n$, $\Z\left[\frac{1}{l}\right]$ is a subring of $\Z\left[\frac{1}{n}\right]$.
+We may form an ascending HNN extension of $\Z\left[\frac{1}{l}\right]$.
+Specifically, consider the one-edge graph of groups with vertex group $\Z\left[\frac{1}{l}\right]$ and edge group $\Z\left[\frac{1}{l}\right]$ which includes isomorphically onto $\Z\left[\frac{1}{l}\right]$ on one end and as the subgroup $n\Z\left[\frac{1}{l}\right]$ on the other end.
+It is not too hard to show that the fundamental group of this graph of groups is $BS(1,n)$ and thus there is an action of $BS(1,n)$ on the corresponding Bass-Serre tree.
+Considering these actions on Bass-Serre trees together with the canonical actions described in the above paragraph, we show that this gives a complete list of the cobounded hyperbolic actions of $BS(1,n)$ (up to an equivalence relation, described below).
 Before stating these results precisely, we need to introduce some terminology.